-- 1 tbsp baking powder
+- 1 tablespoon baking powder

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1/2 tsp baking soda
+- ½ teaspoon baking soda

-- 2/3 cup butter, cubed
+- ⅔ cup butter cubed

-- 3/4 cup buttermilk
+- ¾ cup buttermilk

 - Chop the celery, onions, carrots, and fennel and toss them together on a large jelly roll pan.
 Drizzle the olive oil over the veggies, sprinkle them with salt and pepper, and toss them to coat in the oil.
 Roast them for 20 -24 minutes until lightly browned.
 Stir them occasionally to prevent burning.

-Reduce the oven to 350 degrees.
+- Reduce the oven to 350°F.

 - While the veggies are roasting, melt the butter in a large saucepan.
 Stir in the flour and whisk it into the butter until smooth.
 Slowly pour in the chicken broth and whisk it into the butter.
 Add the thyme and bring the broth to a boil.
 Reduce the heat and let the broth bubble for 10 minutes.

-Add the roasted veggies, chopped ham, tarragon, and a sprinkle of salt & pepper and stir them to combine with the broth.
+- Add the roasted veggies, chopped ham, tarragon, and a sprinkle of salt & pepper and stir them to combine with the broth.
 Pour the filling into a 9 x 13-in baking dish.

 For the biscuits:

-Add the flour, baking powder, salt, and baking soda to the bowl of a food processor and pulse them together until blended.
+- Add the flour, baking powder, salt, and baking soda to the bowl of a food processor and pulse them together until blended.
 Add the butter and continue to pulse until the butter becomes the size of peas.
 Pour the dough into a large bowl and add the buttermilk.
 Stir until there is no more flour visible.
 Flour a cutting board and turn the dough out onto the flour.
 Gently knead the dough 8 - 10 times and then roll it into a 9 x 13-in rectangle.